Sentinel Chain (SENC)

 The project has a fairly small market cap, which hinders the "big fish" to investing their money and thereby increasing the attractiveness of the project, especially if it is a short-term investment.
 It's hard to say how it looks from a long-term perspective.
 The project is great, the competition is practically non-existent, although we can be sure that soon there will be some projects with a similar concept.
 Everything looks good, but it's still a very fresh platform and a lot of things can happen and change, especially that the start of version 1.0 is planned for the first quarter of the year 2019.

-- Unique and has no competitions as of the moment
+- Has no competitions as of the moment

 - Has great potential in tapping into new territory